benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 ## Auth.js Framework

 When using Auth.js, your project will configure your authentication under Auth.js structure.

-Main concepts:
+### Main concepts:
 - Recommend using `auth.config.ts` and `auth.ts` to configure, But you still can do it on other way.
 - Using `authConfig` object to tell Auth.js your configuration.
+For example:
+  - `authConfig.callbacks`: middleware session checking callback function
+  - `authConfig.providers.Credentials.authorize`: signin authenticate function for Credentials.
 - middleware play core role.

 ### `authConfig` Structure